Railway Stations & Public Houses

 - Underground station (TQ321875).
 Opened 1932, London Electric

 Railway.
 Now part of the Piccadilly Line.
-Near the Manor House pub,
+Next to the Manor House,

-now the Manor Club, 277 Seven Sisters Road, London N4 2DE.
+277 Seven Sisters Road, London N4 2DE.
+The pub was then newly built,

 - Marine Hotel